-Address: Dr. James Wilson Storer,

-President, Southern Baptist

-Convention, Wake Forest Baptist Church.
+Address: Dr. James Wilson Storer, President, Southern Baptist Convention, Wake Forest Baptist Church.

 Shown here is President Sydnor Stealey recording a special message to Southeastern Seminary's first graduating class, to be deposited with the Historical Commission of the Southern Baptist Convention.
-A summary of the report Dr. Stealey will make at the Southern Baptist Convention follows below:
+A summary of the report Dr. Stealey will make at the Southern Baptist Convention.
+A summary of the Southern Baptist Convention follows below:

-Dr. J. W. Storer, President of the Southern Baptist Convention and Pastor of the First Baptist Church, Tulsa, Oklahoma, is scheduled to bring Southeastern Seminary's first commencement address and will speak on the subject, "Plowshare and Seed Bed."
+Dr. J. W. Storer, President of the Southern Baptist Convention and Pastor of the First Baptist Church, Tulsa, Okla-homa, is scheduled to bring Southeastern Seminary's first commencement address and will speak on the subject, "Plowshare and Seed Bed."